dgolbourn/pcraft/README.md

 3. Download the client mods from [Percycraft](http://pcraft.co.uk:8080/mods) and place them in the `/mods` directory of your Minecraft (e.g. probably `%APPDATA%\.minecraft\mods` on Windows)

-4. Load the game up, choose Multiplayer, and add the Percycraft server address `pcraft.co.uk`.
+4. Launch the game, choose Multiplayer, and add the Percycraft server address `pcraft.co.uk`.

 5. **Congratulations, you've joined the Percycraft server!**